-- A.1.
+4.1.
 This policy framework largely sets out what is (or should be) already happening.
 It is therefore not expected to add to the workload of researchers or others with responsibilities under this framework.
 The intention is to remove unnecessary bureaucracy for researchers, both in what the framework expects of them directly and what it expects of others that then affects them.
 Implementation of this high-level policy framework is supported by national operational policies and guidance, standard operating procedures (SOPs) and operational platforms.
 Individuals and organisations with responsibilities under this policy framework are expected to adopt these operational provisions wherever relevant, not design their own, and should reflect in their existing policies, procedures and practice the principles and responsibilities set out in this policy framework and in the relevant operational provisions.
-The operational provisions which support implementation of this policy framework include 19: - resources for researchers and sponsors www.hra.nhs.uk/planning-and-improving-research; - expectations and requirements for research ethics committee review, and standards and guidance for research ethics committees - www.hra.nhs.uk/about-us/committees-and-services/res-and-recs/researchethics-committee-members-area/guidance-and-policy-for-rec-members; - information for patients, service users and the public www.hra.nhs.uk/planning-and-improving-research/best-practice/involving-public; and - systems for applying for and managing research approvals the Integrated Research Application System (IRAS) at www.myresearchproject.org.uk and the HRA Assessment and Review Portal (HARP). - 4.2.
-These operational provisions support people with responsibilities for the management and conduct of research to comply with this policy framework.
-They also encourage the pursuit of high-quality research that: - involves patients, service users and the public appropriately in its design, management, conduct and dissemination; - meets the needs of patients, service users and the public; - accesses participants and information quickly and efficiently;
+The operational provisions which support implementation of this policy framework include (The HRA provides these by agreement with the Devolved Administrations for UK-wide use)

+- resources for researchers and sponsors HRA planning and improving research page; - expectations and requirements for research ethics committee review, and standards and guidance for research ethics committees; - information for patients, service users and the public; and - systems for applying for and managing research approvals the Integrated Research Application System (IRAS) at My Research Project and the HRA Assessment and Review Portal (HARP).

+4.2 These operational provisions support people with responsibilities for the management and conduct of research to comply with this policy framework.
+They also encourage the pursuit of high-quality research that: